opf-labs/SPRUCE/ioe_hwj_text_colls/appraisomatic/README.md

 Appraisomatic
 peter.cliff@bl.uk

-A GUI that wraps some scripts identifying and describing a otherwise unknown collection of predominantly textual documents using Apache Tika to extract metadata and full-text, create some word clouds for the documents and the collection as a whole and finally collate some of that metadata into a HTML summary report.
+A GUI that wraps some scripts identifying and describing an otherwise unknown collection of predominantly textual documents using Apache Tika to extract metadata and full-text, create some word clouds for the documents and the collection as a whole and finally collate some of that metadata into a HTML summary report.